charvishukla/cse151a-pokemon-project/README.md

 )[https://github.com/charvishukla/cse151a-pokemon-project/tree/Milestone4/merge-scripts
 ]

 After collecting our data, we becan exploring trends in it to inform our hypotheses better for the models to follow.
-Here is one example:
+For instance, the figure below shows the average graded price of Pokémon cards by type (left) and rarity (right).
+Notice how "Colorless" cards have the highest average graded price among types, while "Rare Holo" cards are significantly more valuable compared to other rarity categories!

 ![](imgs/compare.png)